saezlab/scheduling/README.md

 If the club has been successfully assigned, the corresponding issue is updated with the assigned time and moved to the `Scheduled` column.

+### Preparing for the next week

+After the club meetings, those cards that should be considered for next week's schedule should manually be moved back to the `To be scheduled` column.
+Clubs in the `Scheduled` column will be ignored by the scheduling algorithm for the next week.
+(Note: This could also be automated.)

+Assignees should also be updated to reflect those that wish to attend the club in the following week.

 ### Parking Clubs

-If a club should not be scheduled for the coming week, the card can be moved to the `Closed / Parked` column.
+If a club should not be scheduled for the coming week(s), the card can be moved to the `Closed / Parked` column.
 The club will then be ignored by the scheduling algorithm.